Ryu Jun-yeol: Personal life

-Ryu has been in a relationship with singer and actress Lee Hye-ri since late 2016, whom he met while filming Reply 1988 where he played as the second lead who fell in love with his childhood best friend.
+Ryu was in a relationship with singer-actress and Reply 1988 co-star Lee Hye-ri from late 2016 to November 2023.
+He briefly dated actress Han So-hee in 2024.

 Ryu is an avid football fan.
 He is best friends with Tottenham Hotspur player Son Heung-min, and has participated in promotional activities for the 2017 FIFA U-20 World Cup, which was held in South Korea.
 Ahead of the tournament, Ryu played against Argentine football players Diego Maradona and Pablo Aimar in a five-a-side match held before the official U-20 World Cup draw in Suwon.